-Introducing your baby to solid foods is an exciting milestone your little one (and her taste buds) is sure to enjoy.
+Introducing your baby to solid foods is an exciting milestone your little one is sure to enjoy.
 When you start introducing children to the world of solid foods, you are helping them shape food and feeding habits while establishing healthy eating patterns.

 Is My Baby Ready for Solid Foods?

 DO check with your pediatrician before starting solid foods.
-Most in the medical community agree the best time to start your baby on solid foods is when she is 4 to 6 months old.
-Look for physical signs that your baby is ready for solids, such as sitting up with limited support, good head and neck control and keeping most of the food in her mouth and swallowing it.
+Most people in the medical community agree the best time to start your baby on solid foods is at 4 to 6 months old.
+Look for physical signs that your baby is ready for solids, such as sitting up with limited support, good head and neck control and keeping most of the food in the mouth and swallowing it.

 DON'T get caught up in comparing your baby's progress or readiness to start solids to another baby.
 Not all babies reach milestones at the same time.
-Never force your baby to eat if she cries or turns away when you offer solids.
-She might not be ready to try eating from a spoon, or she might just not be hungry!
+Never force your baby to eat if crying or turning away when you offer solids.
+Your baby might not be ready to try eating from a spoon, or she might just not be hungry!
 Go back to nursing or bottle-feeding exclusively for a day or two before trying again.

 What Should I Feed My Baby?